mattarnoldbio/remapping_workflow/README.md

 # remapping_workflow

 This is a nextflow workflow for remapping reads to sets of virus sequences.
 In our lab we use it to validate virus sequences identified by metagenomic sequencing.
+It also outputs mapping statistics and plots that can be used for downstream analyses related to read mapping.
 It could be used as a stand-alone pipeline or as a subworkflow.
+We designed this to be used for virus sequences but it could also be used for other purposes.

 - [Running the pipeline](#Running-the-pipeline)
     - [Running from github](#Running-from-github)